-Chapter 1: Introduction
+Chapter 1: Introduction 4

 Mission 4

 About Paratransit Service 5

 Comparing Fixed Routes to Paratransit 7

 Chapter 2: Who Can Ride?
 8

 Becoming Eligible 10

 Types of Eligibility 12

 Travel Training 13

 Using Paratransit Service Outside of Whatcom County 14

 Visitors to Whatcom County 14

-Cł hapter 3: How Does It Work?
+Chapter 3: How Does It Work?
 15

 Service Hours and Areas of Service 15

 What Kind of Trips Can I Take?
 16

 Can Others Ride with Me?
 16

 Reasonable Modification 19

-Cł hapter 4: How Do I Schedule a Trip?
+Chapter 4: How Do I Schedule a Trip?
 20

 Information We'll Need from You 21

 Choose Your Trip Type 23

 Preparing for Your Ride 27

 Changing or Canceling Trips 28

-Penalties for "No-Shows" 29
+No-Shows 29

-Cł hapter 5: How Much Does It Cost to Ride?
+Chapter 5: How Much Does It Cost to Ride?
 32

 Fares and Passes 32

 Riding Free 32

 Chapter 6: What Are My Responsibilities?
+33

 Rider Responsibilities 33

 WTA's Code of Conduct 35

 Safety Belts and Wheelchair Securements 36

 Riders with Mobility Aids or Life Support Equipment 37

 Special Health Conditions 39

 What Can I Bring with Me?
 40

 Lost and Found 41

-Chapter 7: What Will My Bus Look Like 42
+Chapter 7: What Vehicles are Used to Provide Service 42

 Minibuses 42

 Taxi Cabs 43

 Chapter 8: Other Types of Service 44

 Fixed Routes 44

 Flex Service 46

 Zone Service 48

 Chapter 9: Share your feedback with us 50